project-gary/gary/README.md

  - [ ] Machine taints

 ## Building and testing
-Building and local unit testing are made simple by cargo
+Building and local unit testing are made simple by cargo.

 #### Building
 `cargo build`
-use the `--release` flag for a more optimized build. it will take longer to compile.
+use the `--release` flag for a more optimized build.
+It will take longer to compile.

 #### Testing
 `cargo check && cargo fmt -- --check && cargo clippy`

 It could be required for you to use `rustup component add clippy && rustup component add fmt` to use those commands.

-currently there are a few failures in check and clippy, in the future both of these will be required to pass to all of these to be merged.
+Currently there are a few failures in check and clippy; in the future both of these will be required to pass to all of these to be merged.

 ## Tech Stack Overview